 \section{Aschenbach effect in the equatorial plane of Kerr spacetime}

 We consider orbits of spinning particles with the Tulczyjew-Dixon condition, i.e. with orbital velocity given by (\ref{eq:VTD}).
-To within linear approximations with respect to the spin, the results are valid also for other supplementary conditions.
+To within linear approximation with respect to the spin, the results are valid also for the Frenkel-Mathisson-Pirani condition.
 Without loss of generality, we assume $a>0$.
 Then $s= S/(M \mu)$ is positive if the particle's spin is parallel to the spin of the black hole and negative if it is anti-parallel.

 Our first task is to find out for which values of the relevant parameters the Aschenbach effect occurs, i.e., for which values of $a$ and $s$ there is an interval of the radius coordinate on which the orbital velocity is increasing with the radius coordinate.
 We first consider the black-hole case, $a \le M$, and we restrict to the domain of outer communication, i.e. to the region outside of the outer horizon.
 By inspection, we find that $| \mathcal{V}{}_- |$ is always monotonically decreasing with $r$ on this domain, so we only have to discuss $\mathcal{V}{}_+$.
 On the considered domain, $\mathcal{V}{}_+$ is always positive, i.e., it describes co-rotating orbits.